cromalu/telco-vecchio/README.md

 #### Openning a tunnel with an application running on router's local network

-This command is triggered by sending to the router an SMS with the following content: `open-tunnel <application-name>` with <application-name> being the name of the application to connect to, as defined in telco-vecchio agent configuration file.
+This command is triggered by sending to the router an SMS with the following content: `open-tunnel <application-name>` with <application-name> being the name of the application to connect to, as defined in telco-vecchio daemon configuration file.

 The routers sets up a new ssh tunnel with the tunelling service and redirects tunnel's output to the requested application.
 The access url generated for this tunnel is sent to the requesting user in an email.